Birding in Extremadura

 Watching birds in Extremadura is probably the best choice in the Iberian Peninsula, so there are a large number of ideal areas for this.

-To see the great eagles, the Sierra de San Pedro is a very good option.
-In the vicinity of the Peña del Águila reservoir we can see golden eagles, imperial eagles and bonelli’s eagles.
+For spotting the great eagles, Campiña Sur is perhaps the best option, due to the good density of rabbits and partridges.
+Also Sierra de San Pedro is a very good option.
+In the vicinity of the Peña del Águila reservoir we can see Golden eagles, Imperial eagles and Bonelli’s eagles.
 In summer, short-toed and booted eagles are also frequent, and in winter the osprey occasionally drops in.

 If we want to see harriers, kites, buzzards or kestrels, we can go to the Llanos de Cáceres, the plains of La Serena, La Albuera or Dehesas de Jerez, among many other options.